 Examining the Recent Duke-Margolis White Paper: A Roadmap for Developing Study Endpoints in Real-World Settings

 I am an active member and fellow of ISPE, which has been involved in real world evidence (RWE) for decades, and ISPE is playing a strategic role internally and externally in the use of RWE for regulatory decision-making.
-UBC epidemiologists, clinicians, and biostatisticians similarly has been involved in the application of real world data (RWD) and RWE for over 25 years, and has been generous in supporting my involvement in these kind of important scientific society and policy initiatives.
+UBC epidemiologists, clinicians, and biostatisticians similarly have been involved in the application of real world data (RWD) and RWE for over 25 years and have been generous in supporting my involvement in these kinds of important scientific society and policy initiatives.

-Creating endpoints is not easy, and it’s often even more complicated in the context of RWE for regulatory decision-making where data are often perceived as “messy” and skepticism of real world studies is generally higher compared to traditional randomized clinical trials.
+Creating real world evidence endpoints is not easy, and it’s often even more complicated in the context of RWE for regulatory decision-making where data are often perceived as “messy” and skepticism of real world studies is generally higher compared to traditional randomized clinical trials.

 To hear more about our RWE experience and how it can be applied to your programs, please get in touch with us today.

 The white paper published by Duke-Margolis Center for Health Policy and Research can be accessed here.